The Floriday Model

 Reading guide:

-• The entity model may suggest that only supply-lines can be created based on base supply, but this is not the case.
-Supply-lines can also be created based on the stock domain (batch/continuous stock).
+- The entity model may suggest that only supply-lines can be created based on base supply, but this is not the case.
+Supply-lines can also be created based on the stock domain (Batch/Catalog supply).

 Definitions